Tourist destinations

 Map of Italy

-The Italian Republic is one of the most famous countries in Europe, it has more than 60 million inhabitants over a 300000 km² surface.
+The Italian Republic is one of the most famous countries in Europe, it has around 60 million inhabitants over a 300000 km² surface.
 This boot shaped peninsula on the Mediterranean Sea is a worldwide favorite tourist destination, also thanks to over 50 UNESCO World Heritage Sites.
 Rome, the capital city located in Lazio region, is on its own one of the most visited European cities.
 The variety of natural beauties, monuments, typical dishes, culture and traditions found within its 20 regions is unmatched.
 Each one has its perks, and you can especially notice the differences while moving from north to south, feeling like you're travelling between different countries.
 Northern Italy is the workhorse of the country, with more developed industries and flourishing economy, like you can see in Milan.
 Its best are the ski destinations in the Alps mountain range and cities of art.
 The south instead, is famous for the seaside, warmer weather, slower pace of life and local food.
 But this doesn't mean you won't find great food and beaches in the north too, or mountains and historical cities in the south!

 Aside from the sportive side, which is relatively popular thanks to the famous Giro d'Italia, cycling culture in Italy is still not on par with other European countries, but it's lately picking up pace and improving year after year.
 Northern Italy is surely far ahead, with a more widespread use of bicycles for commuting, more bike lanes, and facilities offering cycle touring services.
 Here in the south, you can notice a lack of dedicated services and wilder roads, but it is slowly improving mostly thanks to tour operators and small businesses like ours, which try to do our best to popularize this means of transportation, that we believe is the best to explore a new territory.